argymeg/MetaboCraft/README.md

 MetaboCraft can be run as a [Docker](https://docker.com/) container.
 This contains everything needed to run the server.
 The image is at https://hub.docker.com/r/ronandaly/metabocraft/ and can be downloaded with ```docker pull ronandaly/metabocraft``` once Docker is installed correctly.
+Note that you need to agree to the Minecraft EULA, which you can read at https://account.mojang.com/documents/minecraft_eula, in order to run a container.

 To run the container from [Kitematic](https://kitematic.com) (included with Docker installs), simply search for ```metabocraft``` and ```CREATE``` a container.
 Take note of the port mapped to 25565 - this is the host and port